sangmin-park0/BoundaryTest/README.md

 To use the MATLAB package, simply download the files under the folder bd_test_MATLAB.

-1. If you would like to run some quick examples in a Euclidean space, use the function distballann_norm instead.
+1. If you would like to run some quick examples in a Euclidean space, use the function distballann_norm.
 You can call the function by
 ```bash
 [BP1,BP2,dtb, dtb2] = distballann_norm(n,r,L, eps, domain,dim)
 ```